The Best of Commerce Video (And Why It Works So Well)

 Their ownership of their space means they could easily shoot and cut supplementary content to point directly back to the core interactive experience.
 Genius.

-Not far behind NBCUniversal, National Geographic has been taking strides to build out its range of offering with shoppable branded content.
+Not far behind NBCUniversal, National Geographic has been taking strides to build out its range of offering with commerce branded content.

 Executing a simplistic problem-solution narrative combined with custom on-click product discovery allowed the team at National Geographic to effortlessly drive interested audiences through the buyer journey and direct to a point of purchase for flat pack furniture giants, IKEA.